Wicklow Militia: Irish Rebellion

 The expected Irish Rebellion broke out in 1798.
 At the time the Light Company of the Wicklow Militia, commanded by Captain William Richardson, was stationed at Dunlavin, and took part in the defence of the town on 24 and 25 May.
 As the rebellion developed, the Wicklow Company with the 1st Light Battalion was heavily engaged in the operations against the rebels in County Kildare and then moved into County Wicklow.
 It was part of the force assembled by Lt-Gen Gerard Lake to take the main rebel camp at Vinegar Hill, forming part of David Dundas's column.
 The battalion was in contact with the rebels at Kilcavan Hill on 18 June, and then formed the advanced guard at the decisive Battle of Vinegar Hill on 21 June, storming the rebel position on the heights.

 Meanwhile, on 23 June the rest of the Wicklow Militia marched out of Kilkenny, where it was stationed, as part of a force under Major-General Sir Charles Asgill sent to retake Castlecomer, which had fallen into rebel hands.
 The militia then extinguished the fires that had been lit in the town.
 On 26 June Asgill's force attacked a body of rebels estimated at 4000 strong at Kilconnell Hill and overran it, killing many and capturing 14 cannon and other stores.
-The regiment received praise for its conduct in these two actions.
+The regiment received praise for its conduct in these two actions..
+However, it also gained a reputation for brutality, awith notable atrocities carried out by Lieutenant Edward Lambert Hepenstall during and after the rebellion.